Pigeonlover/didit-reddit-upvote-example/README.md

 4) Rebooted the server and the app finally showed for the first time without any errors!
 As shown in the video, I clicked on Log In, and authorised the app through GitHub.
 I will now push everything to GitHub and add the env variables to Vercel, and hopefully everything will work there too.

+5) Deployment on Vercel now works!
+Next: I will look into adding post title metadata.

 ---

 ---